-We have a large number of socorro doves.
+We have a small flock of socorro doves.

 Breeding Programme Category